Penny’s story - We need to share these stories

 Benicio 17.9.21

-This was our first pregnancy since working with a specialist.
-We are so grateful for the technology and comprehensive support we receive from ours.
+This was my first pregnancy since working with a specialist.
+We were so grateful for the technology and comprehensive support we receive from ours.
 We were receiving help to explore why I can’t carry a pregnancy to full term.
 Our specialist has found I have genes relating to a potential thyroid issue.
 I carry the antibodies; however it has never come to light until now.
 It is believed that my body may be attacking the pregnancies due to this.

 This pregnancy was very short.
 The day I found out I was pregnant was also the day our pregnancy passed.